harinu/Bias-Testing-of-Large-Language-models/README.md

 # Bias-Testing-of-Large-Language-models

-Natural Language Processing (NLP) has experienced a rapid increase in the development and deployment of large language models (LLMs).
+Natural Language Processing (NLP) has experienced a rapid increase in the development and deployment of large language models (LLMs).
 These models have the capability to generate text and interact with users in the form of a dialogue.
 Currently, many companies rely on these models to solve various tasks.
 However, studies have revealed that large pre-trained language models exhibit biases against social groups based on race, gender, religion, etc. These biases are inherited from the datasets used to train the models.
 Although various methods have been proposed to mitigate these biases, systematic ways of integrating social bias tests